LucDupAtGitHub/PDBP/README.md

 }
 ```

 If we instantiate `W` with a concrete type `Log`, and define *how* to log information (using *sl4j*), then we can define an `object activeLoggingUsingSl4jProgram`.
-Note that the actual *execution* of the side effect happens in `execute`.
-Again we pushed the *impure* parts of our programs to the edges of the programs.
+Note that the actual *execution* of the logging side effect happens in `execute`.
+Again we pushed the *impure* parts of our programs to the edges of those programs.